kasrasehat/Horizon_detection.py/README.md

 ##Data Structure
 ####Dataset which will be fed to dataloader consist of a list including names of frames and a numpy array including parameters corrosponding to each frame

+##Version 2 for solving horizon line problem:
+because of the complexity of input images and also large derivatives in consecutive frames, simple networks like ones used in V.1 are not useful.
+Therefor networks with complex structure which have data extractor will be used.
+VGG16, ResNet or even BEIT seem to have good accuracy in such problems.

+##Steps for creating version 2:
+###Data augmentation:
+Because of low number of data we need to augment exist data. augmentation includes rotation and adding noise to each data.
+If rotation method is imposed to image, label is also should be changed.
+Therefor we can augment 1000 data to more than 10000 data.

+###Finding best pretrained feature extractor

+###Labeling data in three forms:
+####Method one:
+middle point cordinate and line angle

+####Method two:
+many points on the line

+####Method four:
+first, middle and end point